emartinc/SDA_Final_Project/index.markdown

 In terms of precipitation, March stands out as the month with most snow, followed by January and February, making the core of winter.
 There’s also a peak in snowfall in November and December, indicating the onset of colder conditions.
 During the summer months and the months prior and after it, snowfall drops to zero.
 When it comes to rainfall, July and August are the rainiest months alongside May, which also sees a high level of precipitation.
 Interestingly, June is one of the driest months, just before precipitation peaks in midsummer.
 Overall, NYC experiences a full range of weather conditions throughout the year, making it an ideal setting to explore how temperature and precipitation may impact traffic accidents.

+The relationship between weather conditions and traffic accidents in New York during 2017 does not reveal any strong or direct correlations.
+While it is common to assume that poor weather increases the likelihood of accidents, the data suggests a complex reality influenced by seasonal patterns and human behavior.

+In terms of temperature, there is no clear link between warmer and colder months and the number of accidents.
+Although the highest temperatures occur in July and August, accident rates are relatively low during these months.
+In contrast, May and June, which mark the start of the warmer season, show the highest accident rates.
+This might be due to increase activity or traffic density before summer holidays begin, but overall, temperature alone does not appear to be a strong predictor of accidents.

+In terms of precipitation, there is some alignment during the early months of the year.
+February, March and April have their levels of precipitation matching  with the number of accidents.
+However, this pattern does not hold throughout the year.
+For example, July, one of the driest months, still shows elevated accident levels, suggesting that rainfall may influence risk, but only in combination with other factors.

+In terms of cloud coverage, there is a more consistent pattern.
+Months with lower cloud cover, such as June and July, have higher accident rates.
+This could indicate that clearer skies invite more driving, faster speeds or lower perceived risk, potentially leading to more accidents.

+In terms of wind speed, a similar inverse relationship is observed.
+Months with higher average wind speeds, such as March and April tend to have fewer accidents, while calmer months like May and June coincide with more accidents.
+One possible explanation is that adverse wind conditions may make drivers more cautious or reduce overall traffic volume.

+Overall, while none of the weather variables alone can fully explain the fluctuations in accident rates, their interaction with human behavior, including travel patters, perceived road safety and seasonal routines, likely plays a critical role.